textpattern/textpattern.github.io/brand/editorial-guide.md

 **Admin**:

-Avoid using 'admin’ as an abbreviation unless you are specifically referring to one of the following locations in the administration side of the software (context is 'Hive’ and ’Hive (Flat Neutral)’ themes):
+Avoid using 'admin' as an abbreviation unless you are specifically referring to one of the following locations in the administration side of the software (context is 'Hive' and 'Hive (Flat Neutral)' themes):

 * The top-level Admin section, as labeled in the navigation for it.
-(In the 'Classic’ theme, this defaults to the Users panel.)
+(In the 'Classic' theme, this defaults to the Users panel.)
 * The Admin section of the Preferences panel.
 * The Admin-side theme preference in the Admin section of the Preferences panel.

-Any other use of 'admin’ can lead to confusion about what is meant.
+Any other use of 'admin' can lead to confusion about what is meant.
 Whether you mean *administration* or *administrator*, write it out fully every time so the meaning and context is perfectly clear.

-This includes writing 'administration side’ (noun form) and 'administration-side’ (adjective form) when referring to that side of the software.
+This includes writing 'administration side' (noun form) and 'administration-side' (adjective form) when referring to that side of the software.

 ### Brand abbreviations